bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Within the personalDice function name is used as closure because it is referenced as a perameter and assigned value within the return of the function .

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+When dansRoll is called the first and second time name stays the same outside the return function's scope.
+However Math.random will always return a random number between 1 and 6 which makes each call return a different value.

 c.
 What is the lexical scope of `newRoll`?
+the lexical scope is the private scope block returned where all variables are non accessible outside its scope block

 ### Task 2c - Exit Ticket